Inrodaction

 What are some common software testing strategies?

-Common strategies include static testing to catch issues early, structural testing to validate internal logic, behavioral testing to confirm user-facing behavior, and front-end testing to ensure the interface works as expected.
+Common testing strategies functional testing, white-box testing, black-box testing, system integration testing, user acceptance testing, smoke testing, and behavioral testing.
 Most teams don’t rely on just one strategy.
 They combine several approaches based on the type of product they’re building and how it’s delivered.

 Which software testing strategy is good for my product?